-One thing is for sure: it's never too early to start working on that six pack, ready for the summer!
+One thing is for sure: it's never too early to finding out how to get a six pack, ready for the summer!
 Even if you haven't got loads of time to spend in the gym or at home flexing them obliques, you'll be happy to hear that this 3-exercise abs workout can be done at home in 15 minutes, using minimal equipment.
 Will it be easy, though?

 And before you ask "Where is the catch?", there really isn't any.
 If you drop your body fat percentage under a certain threshold (13% for man and 18% for woman) and do this circuit every day (or almost every day), you'll have the six packs of your dreams in no time.
 Going on keto diet for weight loss or intermittent fasting also for weight loss could speed up the process if you are in a hurry.

 You'll only require one thing, apart from will power, to do this workout: an ab roller.
 These inexpensive yet very effective devices can be purchased everywhere and won't take up much space in your drawer either.
 There are loads of different versions available, our favourite are the SKLZ Core Wheels, these handy rollers can work your shoulders as well as your abs, all for a very low price point.

 And if you bought an ab roller, make sure you try the best core workout we put together as well to train the whole of your mid section, not just the abs.
 Those in a hurry can try this 15-minute six-pack home workout.
 This kind of core work will help you alleviate back pain and improve your sleep, too.

 Abs are made in the gym and revealed in the kitchen, as the saying goes.
 You can't have a well-sculpted abdominal area if you don;t build the muscles and you won't see those muscles if you don't eat right.

 Man are especially susceptible to building fat reserves around the waist area first, so if you are a man and want to have a six pack, you better start dieting sooner rather than later.